eraynal/Solr-presentation/README.md

 cleanup: clean and erase running dockers

-solr-start: run and setup the docker
+solr-start: run and setup the solr docker

 solor-cmds: commands from the video